almartin82/njschooldata/README.md

 Fortunately, there's a new R library, [`readr`] (https://github.com/hadley/readr) (written by [Hadley Wickham](https://github.com/hadley)) for working with fixed width files that makes this process much, much easier.

-`njschooldata` greatly simplifies the task of working with NJ education data by providing a simple interface on top of the state files.
-For any year/grade combination from 2004-onward, a simple call to `fetch_nj_assess(year, grade)` will return the desired data frame.
+`njschooldata` attempts to simplify the task of working with NJ education data by providing a simple, consistent interface for reading state files into R. For any year/grade combination from 2004-onward, a simple call to `fetch_nj_assess(year, grade)` will return the desired data frame.

 Comments?
 Questions?
 Problem?
 Want to contribute to development?
 File an [issue](https://github.com/almartin82/njschooldata/issues) or send me an [email]('mailto:almartin@gmail.com').